|4.3||640 Ratings | 531 Reviews|

 Tourist Places To Visit In Pahalgam

 Often referred to as a Health resort, Pahalgam is a top tourist destination of Northern India.
 Also called “The Valley of Shepherds”, Pahalgam offers breathtaking views of panoramic landscapes.
 The beauty of Pahalgam lies in its thick and lush pine backwoods, picturesque spots of natural beauty, and the magnificent Himalayan backdrop.
 From sightseeing to adventure sports, popular pilgrimage points to romantic valleys, with a sprinkling of blue lakes and pristine rivers, Pahalgam has it all.
-Here are the top tourist places you must visit during your trip to Pahalgam.
+Here are the top tourist places of Pahalgam, from Betaab Valley to Amarnath, Tulian Lake to Aru Valley.

 The Betaab Valley, located 15 kilometers from Pahalgam, lies on the road to the Amarnath Pilgrimage.
 The valley derives its name from the Bollywood blockbuster which was shot here.
 It is a trekker's paradise and serves as base camp for a number of high-altitude trails.
 Betaab valley with its lush green meadows, snow clad mountain peaks, and streams serves as a great picnic spot, often preferred by honeymooners and couples.